a-kuntz/JsonRPC/workshop/doc/system.md

 4. `getSettings(DateTime date, Time time): std::string`
    * Calls the functions implemented in the first Iteration (Class: Settings)
    * returns the results of the getSystemStatus-function

-## Tasks

-1. Setup enviroment
-1. Clone and build repository
-1. Run the server and get used to the project
-1. Run the tests
-1. Find and fix the bug in `setIntensity`
-1. Hold a team meeting and review issues
-1. Organize in teams of two
-1. Every team should implement and test one issue
-1. Push all features
-1. Team meeting and merging of all features
-1. eventually develop and implement own feature

-TODO: Completet task list and add more details